Skip to Content

 Homemade Yogurt only takes a few steps and only uses 2 ingredients!
 This yogurt can go into many different dishes to enhance flavor and nutrition.

-If you are wanting something to eat while you are waiting for yogurt to be done, try Easy Dill Cream Cheese on a bagel and you will not be disappointed.
+If you want to make some tasty Tea Sandwiches, try Easy Dill Cream Cheese for your spread. you will not be disappointed.
 You may also try your hand at Homemade Cottage Cheese when your yogurt is all done!

 To see a video of Homemade Cottage Cheese, Click Here